 Puerto Plata Thomas Souvanelle “I want to move forward with hope.”

 As a Haitian immigrant, Thomas lives near the beach of Sosua selling paintings to support his family.
 He is an Associate pastor at two different churches in his community and a businessman at heart.
 Having received two loans from Esperanza, Thomas is repaying his second loan of $16,000 Dominican pesos or $877.
-Thomas hopes to buy more materials for his painting business with his loan from Esperanza and become a provider for his children, wife, and community.
+Thomas hopes to buy more materials for his painting business with his loan from Esperanza to provide for his children, wife, and community.

 Samana Mauricio Cancu “Through Esperanza, I have learned many things about family, health, and business.”

-As a widow, father of nine children, and business owner, Maurcio embodies “forteleza” or “strength” in every facet of his being.
-He has borrowed loans from Esperanza for over 10 years, and is currently repaying his 22nd loan.
+As a widow, father of nine children, and business owner, Maurcio embodies “fortaleza” or “strength” in every facet of his being.
+He has borrowed loans from Esperanza for over 10 years and is currently repaying his 22nd loan.
 Maurcio is expected to have a repayment rate of 100%.

 Santo Domingo Ernesto Batherny “There comes a time when you’re running a business, and you realize it’s difficult.
 You knew it would be difficult, but it turns out to be even more difficult.
 You have to turn to the grace of God so that He helps you to maintain the business.
 Yes, dependence on the Lord.”

 Pastor Ernesto of Iglesia del Nazaret Celestial had a dream for his church to open a bakery.
-As a pastor, he desires not only to preach the Gospel, but to also help the needs of his community.
-With the loan he borrowed from Esperanza, Ernesto opened a bakery and is now employing 7 community members.
-Ernesto’s dreams for the bakery continue as he hopes to be the supplier of breakfast for schools in his neighborhood.
+As a pastor, he desires not only to preach the Gospel, but also to address the needs of his community.
+With his loan, Ernesto opened a bakery and now employs 7 community members!
+Ernesto’s dreams for the bakery keep growing.
+He currently is working to supply breakfast meals for schools in his neighborhood.

 Los Alcarrizos Carmen Ramirez

 Carmen is a bright, engaging woman who resides at the base of the tropical hills in Los Alcarrizos.
 As a talented jewelry maker, Carmen crafts beautiful bracelets, necklaces, and earring sets to sell from her home.
 Prior to Esperanza, Carmen had no means to purchase supplies.
-Through access to capital, she has been provided an opportunity to transform her lucrative hobby into a scaled and profitable business.
-In her free time, Carmen teaches the youth in her area by introducing them to the arts.
+With access to capital, she grew her lucrative hobby into a scaled and profitable business.
+In her free time, Carmen invests in youth in her area by introducing them to the arts.